-Literature utilizes the various measurement of a firm's performance.
-It includes accounting-based measurement calculated from a firm's financial statement, which commonly used such as ROA and ROE align with previous studies from Salim & Yadav (2012); Dawar (2014); Strom et al. (2014).
-Another research by Nirajini & Priya (2013) also utilized ROCE, gross profit margin, net profit margin as the accounting measures aside from ROA and ROE.
-Accounting values are the measurement of the short-term operating performance of the firm.
-It concerned more about the profitability of the firm.
-Profitability is the ability of a firm to make a profit using all of its capital.
-According to Ehi-Oshio et al. (2013), profitability is the indicator of how effective a firm is utilizing its funds and assets available to be a profit.
+Literature utilizes various measurement of firm's performance.
+It includes accounting based measurement calculated from firm's financial statement which commonly used such as ROA and ROE align with previous studies from Salim & Yadav (2012); Dawar (2014); Strom et al. (2014).
+Another research by Nirajini & Priya (2013)

+aside from ROA and ROE.
+Accounting values are the measurement of short-term operating performance of the firm, it concerned more on the profitability of the firm.
+Profitability is the ability of a firm to make profit using all of its capital.
+According to Ehi-Oshio et al. (2013), profitability is the indicator of how effective a firm in utilizing its funds and assets available to be a profit.
 They also added that profitability enables the company to be stable in the business environment.
-Therefore, it can be concluded that profitability is the company's ability to earn profit through utilizing its assets to maintain its stability.
+Therefore it can be concluded that profitability is company's ability to earn profit through utilizing its assets to maintain its stability.

-However, the usage of traditional performance measures has been gaining critiques due to their inability to integrate the full cost of capital over the last few years (Alipour & Pejman, 2015).
+However, the usage of the traditional performance measures has been gaining critiques due to their inability to integrate the full cost of capital over the last few years (Alipour & Pejman, 2015).
 According to the research done by Siddiqui (2015), accounting values are frail to manipulation and may possibly create distortion.
 On the contrary, model-based market values are more relevant in particular circumstances as market prices are harder to be manipulated and easier to be verified.
-The firm's market values display the long-term value of the firm.
-It was also stated that managers should base their decisions to increase the total long-run market value of the firm instead of solely increasing the profit (Siddiqui, 2015).
-Examples of popular measurements for firm value include aside from Tobin's Q are Economic Value Added (EVA) and Market Value Added (MVA).
+Firm's market values displays the long-term value of the firm.
+It was also stated that managers should base their decisions with the intention to increase the total long-run market value of the firm instead of solely increasing the profit (Siddiqui, 2015).
+The examples of popular measurements for firm value include aside from Tobin's Q are Economic Value Added (EVA) and Market Value Added (MVA).

-Profitability is the ability of a firm to make a profit using all of its capital.
-According to Ehi-Oshio et al. (2013), profitability is the indicator of how effective a firm is utilizing its funds and assets available to be a profit.
+Profitability is the ability of a firm to make profit using all of its capital.
+According to Ehi-Oshio et al. (2013), profitability is the indicator of how effective a firm in utilizing its funds and assets available to be a profit.
 Following earlier studies by Alipour & Pejman (2015) and Nirajini & Priya (2013), the profitability will be assessed using ROCE.
 The return on capital employed assesses the return gained from the capital invested in the business.
 By investing in the company, investors faced with a risk.
-Therefore, a return on capital is essential as a reward for the investors.
-The return should be compared between a comparable investment with similar risk, and the higher the

-ROCE figure is preferred by investors (ACCA Global, 2018).
+Therefore, a return on capital in essential as a reward for the investors.
+The return should be compared between comparable investment with similar risk and the higher the ROCE figure is preferred by investors (ACCA Global, 2018).

-Together with ROCE, market-value based measures are used, namely EVA.
-The value-added economic approach is a performance measurement metric.
-EVA is the remaining of the residual income derived from the subtraction of additional charge from net operating profit after tax (NOPAT).
-Stern Stewart and Company originally popularized the concept of EVA spread in the 1980s, and EVA spread takes into account the full cost of capital as well as the cost of equity.
-EVA strives to seize the true economic profit of a company and is calculated with the following formula where EBIT is the earnings before interest and tax (Alipour & Pejman, 2015).
-The usage of EVA spread as a performance indicator follows previous studies from Bahri et al. (2011) and Alipour & Pejman (2015).
+Together with ROCE, a market-value based measures is used, namely EVA.
+The economic value added approach is a performance measurement metric.
+EVA is the remaining of the residual income which derived from the subtraction of additional charge from net operating profit after tax (NOPAT).
+The concept of EVA spread was originally popularized by Stern Stewart and Company in 1980s and EVA spread takes into account of full cost of capital as well as cost of equity.
+EVA strive to seize the true economic profit of a company and is calculated with the following formula where EBIT is the earnings before interest and tax (Alipour & Pejman, 2015).
+The usage of EVA spread as a performance indicator follow previous studies from Bahri et al. (2011) and Alipour & Pejman (2015).